cirosantilli/git-tutorial/index.md

 Which ignores the error message in case there are no tags, so you get an empty result if there are no tags, and the latest tag if there is at least one tag.

----

-Get a newline separated list of all tags for the latest commit, or empty if no tags are available:

-    git tag --contains HEAD

-Sample output:

-    tag1
-    tag2

-## Delete tags

-Delete a tag:

-    git tag -d 1.0

-## Push tags to remote

-Is not done be default.

-Must do it with:

-    git push --tags

-## Annotated tag

-For internals and when to use see: <http://stackoverflow.com/a/25996877/895245>

-Annotated tags are tags that point to tag objects that point to commits.

-Because of this, they have more metadata than just the commit they point to, including a message (possibly with a GPG signature at the end if you use `-s`) and tagger identity and timestamp.

-Use annotated tags to all tags you will publish, e.g. version numbers as they contain more useful information.

-Use lightweight tags only for quick and dirty private development tags.

-This pattern is enforced by `git describe`, which goes back to the first annotated tag ancestor, not lightweight.
-Therefore, `git describe HEAD` will always go the latest stable version if you follow the above convention, even if you have private development only tags.

 # branch